Have you ever heard the word:

-“Mompreneur”: the term has become increasingly popular, but for many, it still seems a contradiction.
-Being a mom is already a full-time job: how can you bring together being a mom and running their own business without neglecting their responsibilities?
+The term has become increasingly popular, but for many, it still seems a contradiction.
+Being a mom is already a full-time job, right?
+So how can someone mix being a mom and running their own business without neglecting their responsibilities?

-The technological revolution of the digital era, the rise of social networks and the easy access to online business tools, have made it possible for many women to conquer a role that until now seemed impossible:
+The technological revolution of the digital era, the rise of social networks, and the easy access to online business tools have made it possible for many women to conquer a role that until now seemed impossible:

 We bring you here 30 simple tips to achieve your goal of being a great mompreneur.
 All of them are within your reach and designed to increase your productivity, better manage your time, and achieve a better work-life balance.